Syllabus

 Group Projects

-Group project deliverables should be placed in a Google drive and shared with Ellen by one member of your group.
+Group project deliverables should be placed in a Google drive and shared with Louisa by one member of your group.
 After you form your group, nominate one of the members as the scribe who will handle deliverables for the semester.

 Students with Disabilities